Opentrons/opentrons/api/docs/v2/complex_commands/sources_destinations.rst

     pipette.transfer(
         volume=100,
-        source=plate['A1'],
+        source=plate["A1"],
-        dest=plate['A2'],
+        dest=plate["A2"],
     )

 .. versionadded:: 2.0

 This page covers how :py:meth:`~.InstrumentContext.transfer` , :py:meth:`~.InstrumentContext.distribute`, and :py:meth:`~.InstrumentContext.consolidate` operate on source and destination wells.
 Each method has its own :ref:`restrictions on sources and destinations <source-dest-args>`.
-They also aspirate and dispense in different :ref:`patterns <complex-transfer-patterns>` that are optimized for their distinct use cases.
-Finally, you can control the amount of liquid transferred by specifying a :ref:`list of volumes <complex-list-volumes>` rather than a single value.
+They also aspirate and dispense in different :ref:`patterns <complex-transfer-patterns>`, which you can :ref:`optimize for different use cases <complex-optimizing-patterns>`.

 .. _source-dest-args: